Police officer complaint review process

 Within 30 days of the OPCR director approving the report

-A review panel of 3 civilians and 2 members of MPD leadership meet to review and discuss the case file.
+A review panel of 3 civilians, who are members of the CCPO, and 2 members of MPD leadership meet to review and discuss the case file.

 Learn how we select review panels